The NICHQ Vanderbilt Assessment Scale for Parents

 - Overall school performance

 Next is making a diagnosis (depending on the results) and a care plan.
-Remember that this tool shouldn't be the sole assessment to make to diagnose ADHD.
+Remember that this tool should NOT be the sole assessment for diagnosing ADHD.
 It's best to cover all bases before making a diagnosis.
-And make sure to tailor the care plan to the child, basing it on the ratings in the questionnaire and results from other tests.
+Make sure to tailor the care plan to the child, basing it on the ratings in the questionnaire and results from other tests.

 Assessing the scale